Meulengracht/bake/README.md

         ###########################
         # system-libs - Optional
-        #    default: false
+        #    default: true
         #
-        # Informs the library resolver that it can also resolve libraries
+        # Informs the library resolver whether it can also resolve libraries
         # the command is linked against from system paths.
 This means that
         # libraries not found in ingredients will be resolved in system
         # library paths.
-Use with caution.
         system-libs: true
 ```